kolenaIO/kolena/docs/metrics/f1-score.md

 - :kolena-manual-16: API Reference: [`f1_score` ↗][kolena.metrics.f1_score]
 </div>

+!!!example
+    You can access an example use of F1 Score on the [Object Detection (COCO 2014)](https://shorturl.at/xmVS6) on Kolena's public dataset.

 ## Implementation Details

 Using [TP / FP / FN / TN](./tp-fp-fn-tn.md), we can define [precision](./precision.md) and [recall](./recall.md).